tomvothecoder/e3sm_diags/docs/source/dev_guide/releasing-e3sm-diags.rst

 In this guide, we'll cover:

-* bumping the version for a release
+* Bumping the Version
-* releasing on Github
+* Releasing on Github
-* releasing on Anaconda
+* Releasing on Anaconda
-* creating a new version of the documentation
+* Creating a New Version of the Documentation
-* building and releasing the Docker image
+* Building and releasing the Docker image

 Bumping the Version
 -------------------